 Going For Low Beacon Interval

-If you live in a desolate area, where the speeds are constantly fluctuating, then you’ve got to try it.
-The low beacon interval might suit your just right.
+If you live in a desolate area where the speeds constantly fluctuate, you’ve got to try it.
+The low beacon interval might suit you just right.

-So, when you set it below 100, it keeps on sending out beacons at shorter intervals, which is perfect if you have a not-so-stable connection.
-If more resources get used for sending beacon, what can you imply from that?
+So, when you set it below 100, it keeps sending out beacons at shorter intervals, which is perfect if you have a not-so-stable connection.
+What can you infer if more resources are used for sending beacons? low interval

 It will consume more time to send beacons at lesser intervals.
-Hence lesser productivity and more battery consumption.
-But you can use internet stably in that case.
+Hence more secondary productivity and more battery consumption.
+But you can use the internet stably in that case.

-Also, for the sake of convenience, you can opt for more than one point of access.
+Also, for convenience, you can opt for multiple access points.
 Why?
-Then the devices can take their pick from the available on ones.
+Then, the devices can take their pick from the available ones.
 Fair enough?

 Figuring Out And Sticking To The Beacon Interval That Works The Best For You

 It could work wonders for you.
-Also, when we are talking about making use of multiple points of access, be more tentative.
+Also, when discussing using multiple points of access, be more tentative.
 The value of the interval that you set should have a balance.
-That means it should not be too much cause any harm, but just as much as the systems can pick.
+That means it should not be too much cause harm but just as much as the systems can pick.

-For instance, you can keep it as low as 70ms.
-Then you can go on increasing and decreasing as you deem fit.
+For instance, you can keep it as low as 70.
+Then, you can go on increasing and decreasing as you deem fit.

 See Also:192.168.1.13 Admin Login, Password and IP [Complete Guide]